azdavis/millet/docs/keywords.md

      | _ => 3
    ```

-2. Denotes that a value or exception constructor takes an argument.
+2. Denote that a value or exception constructor takes an argument.

    ```sml
    datatype ans = No | Yes | Custom of string